MicrosoftDocs/customer-insights/ci-docs/journeys/transition-faqs.md

 ## What about my outbound marketing features that are currently unavailable in real-time journeys?

-Since the announcement of the transition to real-time journeys in August 2023, we've made several feature advancements to bridge some of the gaps.
-For example, double-opt in and improvements to event management will be released in October 2024.
+Since the announcement of the transition to real-time journeys in August 2023, we've made several feature advancements to bridge majority of top gaps.
+For example, double-opt in and multiple improvements to segmentation, forms, journeys, etc., have been released.
 Over the next several months, we'll continue to make improvements wherever possible to bring you a seamless experience.
 However, our roadmap may not bring full parity with what was offered in outbound marketing.
-Keep an eye out for announcements of new features available in real-time marketing here: [New and planned features for Dynamics 365 Customer Insights - Journeys](/dynamics365/release-plan/2024wave2/customer-insights/dynamics365-customer-insights-journeys/planned-features)
+For more information, review the individual pages for each feature area in the transition guidance section: [Functional areas overview](transition-walkthrough-functional.md)

 ## How do I start with real-time journeys?